Skip to main content

 It should be noted that the redirect response issued will be a 302 (found).

 The #template_name class method allows defining the name of the template to use to render a deletion confirmation page while the #success_route_name method can be used to specify the name of a route to redirect to once the deletion is complete.
 Alternatively, the #sucess_url class method can be used to provide a raw URL to redirect to.
 The same method can also be overridden at the instance level to rely on a custom logic to generate the success URL to redirect to.
+It's also possible to pre-filter the queryset before deleting the record by using the #queryset macro.

 Displaying a record